Overview – Reform of New Zealand food regulations

 - improve compliance and enforcement.

-About 20% of the New Zealand workforce is involved in food-related work.
-These changes will help to manage food safety and suitability issues more effectively, improve certainty and minimise compliance costs for food businesses.
+About 20 percent of the New Zealand workforce is involved in food-related work.
+These changes will help to manage food safety and suitability issues more effectively, improve certainty and aims to minimise compliance costs for many food businesses.

 What you will find here

 This section of the site is split into various sub-sections.
 Use the menu on the left to find your way around.